The Poogle is one of 40 different doodle dog breeds (poodle mixes).

 Poodle Beagle hybrids have a happy temperament.
 Your Beagledoodle likes to be a member of the pack, and this means he or she has a friendly personality whose behavior exhibits easy-going, affectionate traits.
 They’ll bond with all members of your family, including your cat (if your cat lets them.)
 They cherish interaction and may get stressed out if they’re left alone for too long.

-They do inherit hunting instincts from their Beagle ancestors, though, so they may not be well behaved around small animals whom they do not know.
+They do inherit hunting instincts from their Beagle ancestors, though, so they may not be well-behaved around small animals whom they do not know.
 Their hunting dog ancestry also makes them particularly sensitive to unusual smells, and they may lunge off to follow a smell unless you train them not to.
 For this reason, it’s unwise to let your Poogle wander off-leash.

-How To Take Care of Poogles
+How To Take Care Of Poogles

 Poogles’ grooming needs will vary according to whether their coat resembles a poodle’s or a beagle’s.
 Poogle owners must also be sensitive to their pets’ very specific dietary, training, and exercise needs.

-The Best Dog Food for Poogles
+The Best Dog Food For Poogles

 Adults should be fed no more than one cup a day of high-quality kibble, divided into two meals.
 Wet dog food may exacerbate any dental problems to which your Beapoo may be prone, so it’s probably wisest to stick to dry food.
 Also, since Poogles can be prone to heart problems like mitral valve disease, owners should be aware of the link between dog food containing legumes and heart failure.
 Consider buying legume-free dog food.

-Puppies need to be fed three or four times a day with a high-quality kibble that’s specially formulated to meet puppies’ dietary needs.
+Puppies need to be fed three or four times a day with high-quality kibble that’s specially formulated to meet puppies’ dietary needs.